MicrosoftDocs/m365copilot-docs/docs/includes/preview-disclaimer-declarative-agents.md

 > [!IMPORTANT]
 >
-> Declarative agents for Microsoft 365 are currently in a generally available phase.
-However, access will be staged and might not be available to all users immediately.
-Full availability is expected at a later date.
+> Declarative agents for Microsoft 365 are currently generally available; however, all users might not have access during the staged rollout.